 The Science Committee appoints one person from each of the panels to serve as chair for that panel.
-The chair is responsible, with the help of the expert staff member from Rannís assigned to the panel, for coordinating the work of the Expert Panel and ensuring that the Panel works in accordance with the IRF mandate and role, and in conformity with general rules regarding ethical conduct.
-When appointed, the Panels are made public on the website of Rannís.
+With help of the expert staff member from Rannis assigned to the panel, the chair is responsible for coordinating the work of the Expert Panel and ensuring that the Panel works in accordance with the IRF mandate and role, and in conformity with general rules regarding ethical conduct.
+When appointed, the Panels are made public on the website of Rannis.